 However, the omnipresence of mobile, and the increasing impetus by iOS and Android to make push notifications more feature-istic suggests that it is here for a long haul.
 To this day push offers higher engagement than email and CTR as high as 40%.

 Anything tends to lose its significance when it is in over-surplus quantity (read the principle of diminishing marginal utility).

 Snowball data reveals that a user is subjected to 60 push messages every day out of which he interacts with only 5.5 of them and that doesn’t even count email notifications.
-This unprecedented spike in push messaging has tampered user experience, sometimes driving users even to the point of uninstalling.
+This unprecedented spike in push messaging has tampered user journey and experience, sometimes driving users even to the point of uninstalling.

 Secondly, for a push message to work, it has to be triggered in real-time so that timing and context don’t mess up.
 However, a majority of marketers are still evading automation technology and are stuck at the manual approach of running push campaigns.
 In this manual or a rather traditional approach, a user is made part of a segment on the basis of his purchase history or attributes and later the marketer runs the campaign on the particular segment at his own ease.

 And a particularly worrying factor here is, once lost, push messaging is a tough engagement channel to retrieve.
 Because the probability of users changing their phone setting once they have blocked you can only be guessed by a hardcore optimist.